An Advocacy and Public Policy Learning Cohort

 There is no charge to be a fellow and attend the sessions.
 When the sessions are held face-to-face, lunch will be provided.

 As funds allow, we will offer a stipend of up to $200 for each in-person session for those who would otherwise find it challenging to attend.
 This stipend can be used toward mileage, a substitute at work, or other needs.
-Please indicate on the application if expenses would be a barrier to your participation.
+Please indicate if you will need a stipend on your application.

 How many applicants are accepted?